Torsion bar suspension: types and features. What is torsion bar suspension

 General terms

-But, in both cases, such a suspension helps to ensure a fairly smooth movement, as well as to regulate the roll when cornering.
-This ensures the maximum value of vibration damping for both the wheels and the body.
-In addition, the vibration of the wheels is reduced, which are in in this case manageable.
+This type of suspension is also found on other vehicles.
+But, in both cases, such a suspension helps ensure fairly smooth movement, as well as regulate roll when cornering.
+This ensures the maximum damping of vibrations of both the wheels and the body.
+In addition, the vibration of the wheels, which are in this case

-The advantage of torsion bar suspension
+Advantage of torsion bar suspension

-As with any technology, the torsion bar suspension has its advantages.
-We say that the operation of cars with this type of suspension is one of the longest.
-This is a result of the way the torsion bar suspension works.
+Like any technology, torsion bar suspension has its advantages.
+We are talking about the fact that the operation of cars with this type of suspension turns out to be one of the longest.
+This is a result of the way the torsion bar suspension is designed.

 But what is a torsion bar?

-The torsion bar suspension is chassis car, which is equipped with torsion bars as elastic elements.
+Torsion bar suspension is chassis car, which is equipped with torsion bars as elastic elements.

-The advantages of a torsion bar in suspension
+Advantages of a torsion bar in suspension

 • Simplicity of design.